benjamin-maynard/ios-usage-prometheus-exporter/README.md

 ## Deployment and Configuration

-ios-usage-prometheus-exporter is designed to be deployed in Kubernetes, the API Webserver Port (defined by the `WEBSERVER_PORT` environment variable) should be exposed externally so that your iOS device can make API calls based on your defined triggers.
+ios-usage-prometheus-exporter is designed to be deployed in Kubernetes,

+The API Webserver Port (defined by the `WEBSERVER_PORT` environment variable) should be exposed externally so that your iOS device can make API calls based on your defined triggers.
 It is strongly recommended that expose ios-usage-prometheus-exporter using HTTPS.
 SSL/TLS should be configured on your Load Balancer (or ingress if using something like ingress-nginx).

 Service discovery in Kubernetes should be used for scraping the metrics, which are exposed via a seperate port (defined by the `PROMETHEUS_PORT` environment variable).
 This should not be exposed externally.